dubrie/dubrie.github.io/docs/books.md

 ## Active Books
 - Empire of AI: Dreams and Nightmares in Sam Altman's Open AI by Karen Hao
+- Trash!: A Garbageman's Story by Simon Pare-Poupart

 ## Up Next